Cochise: Battle of Apache Pass

-At Apache Pass in 1862, Cochise and Mangas Coloradas, with around 500 fighters, held their ground against a New Mexico-bound force of California volunteers under General James Henry Carleton until carriage-mounted howitzer artillery fire was brought to bear on their positions in the rocks above.
+In 1862, Cochise and Mangas Coloradas and around 500 men were routed in the Battle of Apache Pass when a New Mexico-bound force of California volunteers mounted howitzer fire on their positions in the rocks above the pass.

-According to scout John C. Cremony and historian Dan L. Thrapp, the howitzer fire sent the Apaches into an immediate retreat.
-The Battle of Apache Pass was one of the rare pitched battles the Apaches fought against the Army.
-Normally, the Apaches' tactics involved guerrilla-style warfare.
+According to scout John C. Cremony and historian Dan L. Thrapp, the howitzer fire sent the previously entrenched Apaches into an immediate retreat.
+The engagement was one of the rare pitched battles the Apaches fought against the Army, normally employing guerrilla-style hit-and-run tactics.

 Capt.
-Thomas Roberts was persuaded by this conflict that it would be best to find a route around Apache Pass, which he did.
-Gen. Carleton continued unhindered to New Mexico and subsequently took over as commander of the territory.
+Thomas Roberts was persuaded by this conflict to find a route around Apache Pass.
+Commanding Gen. James Henry Carleton continued unhindered to New Mexico and subsequently took over as military head of the territory.

-In January 1863, Gen. Joseph R. West, under orders from Gen. Carleton, captured Mangas Coloradas by luring him into a conference under a flag of truce.
-During what was to be a peaceful parley session, the Americans took Mangas Coloradas prisoner and later murdered him.
-This fanned the flames of enmity between the encroaching Americans and the Apache.
-Cochise believed that the Americans had violated the rules of war by capturing and killing Mangas Coloradas during a parley session.
-Cochise and the Apache continued their raids against U.S. and Mexican settlements and military positions throughout the 1860s.
+In January 1863, Gen. Joseph R. West, under orders from Gen. Carleton, captured Mangas Coloradas by luring him into a peaceful parley under a flag of truce.
+Taken prisoner, Mangas Coloradas was later executed.
+Outrage over the combination escalated enmity between Cochise and the Apache and the encroaching Americans, with raids against U.S. and Mexican settlements and military positions continuing throughout the 1860s.